simplyequipped/pyjs8call/README.md

 ### Cross-Platform Support

-All major functionality is supported on all major platforms as of version 0.2.0.
+All functionality is supported on all major platforms as of version 0.2.0.
 Running the JS8Call application headless is only supported on Linux operating systems due to the *xvfb* requirement. *xvfb* does not function correctly on Manjaro (at least on the PineBook Pro) even though it can be installed.

 | OS&nbsp;Platform                          | Hardware&nbsp;Platform                              | Process&nbsp;Management | Headless&nbsp;Application |
 | :---                                      | :---                                                | :---                    | :---                      |